davidtchiu/davidtchiu.github.io/teaching/cs475/proj3/index.md

    }
    ```

    Looks harmless, right?
-Two processes are created: one prints 'A' ten times, another prints 'B' ten times to stdout.
+Two processes are created: one prints 'A' ten times, another prints 'B' ten times.
 Notice that we don't have to call `resched()` explicitly either, because the timer's interrupt handler will do that for us.
 Neat!

 2. Before you compile Xinu, let's define a new type called `mutex_t`, which is just an alias to a `uint32`.
 Open `include/kernel.h`, and define this new type under the "Xinu-specific" section.